 How to store :

 Store the tuna pasta salad in an airtight container, refrigerated, for up to 4 days.
-As with any leftover, use your best judgement.
+As with any leftover, use your best judgment.
 If it’s questionable, throw it out.

 Freezing is not recommended as the dressing may separate.
 Additionally, the pasta may become a little watery and soft once defrosted.